chauser/CameraConfiguration/README.md

 On the roboRIO you control the camera-native settings in your robot code.
 Basic code for this in Java is:
 ```
 UsbCamera cam = CameraServer.startAutomaticCapture();
-cam.setVideoMode(VideoMode.PixelFormat.MJPEG, 360, 240, 15); // configure camera for MJPEG at 360x240 resolution and 15fps.
+cam.setVideoMode(VideoMode.PixelFormat.kMJPEG, 360, 240, 15); // configure camera for MJPEG at 360x240 resolution and 15fps.
 ```
  C++ code is similar (see the WPILib documentation Vision documentation [here](wpilibdoc).